ativarsoft/betula/README.md

-# Pollen
+# Pollen programmming language

-A XML/HTML templating programming language.
+A programming language with XML syntax.
-Pollen is similar to Dartmouth BASIC: scripts are a series of complex instructions provided by the runtime.
+Scripts are a series of complex instructions provided by the runtime.
 New element tags can be added to the runtime by using general purpose plugins.